-- Years 7-11 Personal electronic devices i.e. all mobile phones, that are not in use, either as a classroom tool or on excursions, need to be turned off at the commencement of the school day and should be secured in student lockers between 8:30 am and 3:00 pm, unless authorised by a teacher. - Year 12 Students may have their mobile phones on their person, but they must be turned off.
-The College follows a strict "no see, no hear" plan in the senior years.
+- Years 7-11 Personal electronic devices i.e. all mobile phones, that are not in use, either as a classroom tool or on excursions, need to be turned off at the commencement of the school day and should be secured in student lockers between 8:30 am and 3:00 pm, unless authorised by a teacher. - Year 12 Students may have their mobile phones on their person, but they must be turned off at all times.
 This includes during recess and lunch times.
-Mobile phones may only be used during the school day with the express permission of a subject teacher and this must be for instructional purposes only. - During tests/in class assignments, mobile phones and other electronic devices such as smart watches, must be inaccessible.
-Individual teachers may apply further management strategies to eliminate opportunities for the inappropriate use of the device.
+Mobile phones may only be used during the school day with the express permission of a subject teacher and this must be for instructional purposes only. - At the commencement of tests/in class assignments, mobile phones and other electronic devices such as smart watches, must be handed to the supervising teacher who will store the devices for the duration of the assessment.
+Teachers may apply further management strategies to eliminate opportunities for the inappropriate use of the device.